 Tip!
 Best fireworks viewing spots: Italy, Germany, and of course, from the top of Griffon and Mach Tower!
 Free with admission to the park.
 And here's how to get Busch Gardens Williamsburg discount tickets!

-And if you miss this event, you can still see fireworks at the park July 3 - August 9 (plus musical entertainment) at the park's nightly "Star Spangled Nights" celebration.
+And if you miss this event, you can still see fireworks at the park July 2 - August 12 (plus musical entertainment) at the park's nightly "Summer Nights" celebration.
 For an even better view, take their Rhine River Boat cruise to see the fireworks from the river.
 The cost is about $15 per person for the hour-long cruise.

 July 4th Stars and Stripes Explosion at the Virginia Beach Oceanfront